bl7/taptab-node/README.md

 # TapTab Restaurant POS Backend

-A modern Node.js backend built with Express, TypeScript, Prisma, and PostgreSQL for the TapTab restaurant POS system.
+A modern Node.js backend built with Express, TypeScript, and PostgreSQL for the TapTab restaurant POS system.
 This backend handles all restaurant operations including menu management, order processing, and analytics.

 ## Features